-Dr. Bruce Lourie
+Dr. Bruce Lourie, C.M.

 President, Ivey Foundation

-Dr. Lourie is one of Canada’s most influential leaders and experts on climate change and the transition to a net-zero economy.
-Best known for his ability to rethink climate problems and develop solutions that benefit both the economy and the environment, he has been instrumental in creating more than a dozen organizations that play a critical role in Canada’s transition to a net-zero economy, including Canadian Climate Institute, the Institute for Sustainable Finance, Farmers for Climate Solutions, Efficiency Canada and The Transition Accelerator.
-His focus at Ivey Foundation is the Economy and Environment program, which provides funding to these net-zero focused organizations, among others.
-He also liaises with government, industry, ENGOs and the business community to ensure Canada achieves net-zero by 2050 while remaining economically competitive.
+Dr. Lourie is one of Canada’s most influential experts on climate change and sustainability.
+Best known for his ability to rethink complex problems and develop solutions that benefit both the economy and the environment, he has been instrumental in creating more than a dozen organizations that play a critical role in Canada’s transition to a net-zero economy, including Canadian Climate Institute, the Institute for Sustainable Finance, Farmers for Climate Solutions, Efficiency Canada and The Transition Accelerator.
+His focus at Ivey Foundation is the Economy and Environment program, which provides funding to net-zero focused organizations.
+He initiated the largest climate action in North America, the phasing out of coal in Ontario, helped shepherd the Canadian Boreal Forest Agreement and supported the establishment of the Ontario Greenbelt.
+He liaises with government, industry, academia, ENGOs and the business community to ensure Canada achieves net-zero by 2050 while remaining competitive.

 Media / Interview Requests: